wafflecomposite/LemnisGateSalvageOps/README.md

 - Upon joining, match will be restarted

 If at least one of the players does **not** have a game available in Steam:
+- This solution requires full mod installation, just changing the config file won't cut it
 - Launch the game by clicking the `LemnisGate.exe` in game folder.
 (Make sure all players have launched the game through `LemnisGate.exe` and not through **Steam**)
 - Make sure everybody is online in **Steam** and shown to be playing `Spacewar` (Spacewar's appID usage is allowed for developers' needs, see [Steamworks documentation](https://partner.steamgames.com/doc/sdk/api/example), there is no known cases of bans for that)
 - Continue following the instructions above, starting with `P2P (DEV)` menu option